-- (a) Guidelines and procedures that specifically outline the scope, purpose, authorization, rules and techniques to be utilized when working in proximity to, and for the control of, hazardous energy and the means to enforce compliance, including, but not limited to: - 1.
-A statement of the intended use of the procedure. - 2.
-Procedural steps for shutting down, isolating, blocking and securing machines or equipment to control hazardous energy. - 3.
-The procedural steps for the placement, removal and transfer of lockout and tagout devices. - 4.
-The requirements for testing a machine or equipment to determine and verify the effectiveness of lockout, tagout and other hazardous energy control devices. - (b) As needed, the District shall develop separate procedural steps for the safe lockout or tagout of each machine or piece of equipment affected by the hazardous energy control program. - (c) The District shall develop and maintain a list of all machines or equipment affected by the hazardous energy control program.
-The list may include, but is not limited to: - 1.
-Extrication tools - 2.
-Chain saws - 3.
-Hydraulic systems (e.g., rack, jacks) - 4.
+- 1. Guidelines and procedures that specifically outline the scope, purpose, authorization, rules and techniques to be utilized when working in proximity to, and for the control of, hazardous energy and the means to enforce compliance, including, but not limited to: - a.
+A statement of the intended use of the procedure. - b.
+Procedural steps for shutting down, isolating, blocking and securing machines or equipment to control hazardous energy. - c.
+The procedural steps for the placement, removal and transfer of lockout and tagout devices. - d.
+The requirements for testing a machine or equipment to determine and verify the effectiveness of lockout, tagout and other hazardous energy control devices. - 2.
+As needed, the District shall develop separate procedural steps for the safe lockout or tagout of each machine or piece of equipment affected by the hazardous energy control program. - 3.
+The District shall develop and maintain a list of all machines or equipment affected by the hazardous energy control program.
+The list may include, but is not limited to: - a.
+Extrication tools - b.
+Chain saws - c.
+Hydraulic systems (e.g., rack, jacks) - d.
 Complex electrical systems (e.g., generators, pumps, radios)

-914.4 LOCKOUT AND TAGOUT
+4. LOCKOUT AND TAGOUT